Familial inference: tests for hypotheses on a family of centres: Bayesian nonparametric test

 Let $X_1,\ldots,X_n$ be an iid sample according to a distribution $P_0$.
 Our goal is to carry out inference on the set $\{\mu_0(\lambda):\lambda\in\Lambda\}$, where

 Here, $\ell_\lambda:\mathbb{R}\to\mathbb{R}_+$ is a loss function controlled by the parameter $\lambda$.
-The constant $\sigma>0$ is necessary in certain loss functions to make $\lambda$ invariant to the spread of $X$.\footnote{Invariance of $\lambda$ to spread is particularly important for testing independent samples, addressed later.} The population center $\mu_0(\lambda)$ minimizes the expectation of the loss configured by $\lambda$ under $P_0$.
+The constant $\sigma>0$ is necessary in certain loss functions to make $\lambda$ invariant to the spread of $X$.
+Invariance of $\lambda$ to spread is relevant for testing independent samples, addressed later.
+The population centre $\mu_0(\lambda)$ minimizes the expectation of the loss configured by $\lambda$ under $P_0$.
 To maintain generality throughout this section, we do not specify a particular loss function.
 However, to give a concrete example that will be the focus of subsequent sections, one may consider the Huber function

 The support of $\lambda$ is $\Lambda=(0,\infty)$.
 The mean of $P_0$ is the limiting solution as $\lambda\to\infty$.
 The median is the limiting solution in the other direction.
-The continuum of centers therebetween comprises the Huber family.
-Though our focus is the full Huber family corresponding to $\Lambda=(0,\infty)$, the approach we propose can accommodate the restriction to any subset of the family given by $\Lambda=[a,b]$ for $0<a<b<\infty$.
+The continuum of centres therebetween comprises the Huber family.
+The approach we propose can accommodate the restriction to any subset of the family given by $\Lambda=[a,b]$ for $0<a<b<\infty$.

 If the true generative model $P_0$ were known, we would immediately have access to the family $\{\mu_0(\lambda):\lambda\in\Lambda\}$.
-Of course, this is not the case in practice---$P_0$ is unknown.
+Of course, this is not the case in practice, $P_0$ is unknown.
 The traditional parametric Bayesian approach to this problem proceeds by means of a prior on parameters for a class of models for $P$.
 A valid criticism of this approach is the implicit assumption that $P_0$ is contained in the model class.
 Misspecified models can lead to false conclusions, which is troubling in the context of hypothesis testing.
 To this end, the Bayesian nonparametric approach is an appealing alternative.
 Rather than placing a prior on the parameters governing a distribution for $P$, one places a prior directly on the distribution itself.
-The Dirichlet process---a probability distribution on the space of probability distributions---is a natural candidate for this task.
+The Dirichlet process, a probability distribution on the space of probability distributions, is a natural candidate for this task.
 Since Dirichlet processes have support on a large class of distributions, they are a popular prior in Bayesian nonparametrics.
 The reader is referred to \textcite{MacEachern2016} for a recent and accessible overview of their properties.

-\subsection{Bayesian Bootstrap}
+\subsection{Bayesian bootstrap}

 We denote by $\dirp(cP_\pi)$ a Dirichlet process with base distribution $P_\pi$ and concentration parameter $c>0$.
 The concentration parameter is used to impart confidence in $P_\pi$.
 With a Dirichlet process as a prior on $P$, our Bayesian model is